marabesi/marabesi.com/_posts/2021-04-04-jest-timers-and-reactjs.md

 - beforeEach
 ---

-This post explores the possibilitites to use fake timers with jest.
-Such feature is needed for async testing, whreas is needed to await for some computation to finish.
+This post explores the possibilities to use fake timers with jest.
+Such feature is needed for async testing, whereas is needed to await for some computation to finish.
 Such computation can vary on time, for example, 1 second, or 10 minutes.
 In a test case scenario, the waiting for this computation is not needed {% cite jest_fake_timer --file 2021-04-04-jest-timers-and-reactjs %}.